EpicOrange/riichi_advanced/documentation/documentation_json.md

 - `after_saki_start`: Triggers after all players have drafted their saki cards in the sakicards gamemode.
 This is only here because I hardcoded this interaction and may remove it in the future.
 Context: `seat` is the current seat (so, east).
 - `after_scoring`: Triggers after payouts are calculated but before they are shown and applied, which happens once per winner or exhaustive/abortive draw.
 - `after_start`: Triggers at the start of each round, which is after the initial turn change to east. (i.e. runs after`after_turn_change`).
 Context: `seat` is the current seat (so, east).
 Note that for new games, player messages might not have loaded yet, so running `push_message` actions here will have no effect.
 - `after_turn_change`: Triggers at the end of each turn change.
+Calls don't trigger this.
 Context: `seat` is the seat whose turn it is after the turn change.
 - `after_win`: Triggers at the end of a win, after yaku is calculated, but before the yaku screen is shown.
 - `before_abortive_draw`: Triggers before an abortive draw is called.
 Context: `seat` is the seat whose turn it is at the time of the abortive draw.
 - `before_call`: Triggers at the start of any call.
 Context: `seat` is the caller's seat, `caller` is the caller's seat, `callee` is the seat called from, and `call` contains call information.